hov1417/picotcpls/README.md

 The current implementation logic is to make the sender multipath aware, and the receiver agnostic.
 That is, the only control the receiver has on the multipath notion is from the scheduler used when calling `tcpls_receive`.
-This scheduler can be set by the receiver TODO.
+This scheduler can be set by the receiver with a function pointer in `tcpls->schedule_receive`.
+By default, a round robin between internal connections is used.
+If you want to write your scheduler, you need to dive a bit in rsched.c.
+Basically, you just need to call one TCPLS internal function, and understand a bit TCPLS's inner working with connections.

 ### Sending / receiving data